Automattic/newspack-migration-tools/README.md

 This package is a set of migration tools used to make it easy to migrate content to WordPress.

 The repository contains a set of WP commands to migrate different data to WordPress, and helper classes that can be used to develop your own migrators.
+You can use the code from WP_CLI or from just browser WordPress.
+Think of this as a library that you can build from.

 Minimum PHP version required is 8.1.